How Will the Forever GI Bill Impact Benefits Transferability?

 - Some combination of your spouse and children (you can divide the benefits up between them)

-To be eligible to receive transferred Post 9/11 GI Bill benefits, your spouse or dependent children must first be enrolled in the Defense Eligibility Enrollment Reporting System (DEERS), and they have to be eligible to receive the benefits at the time your transfer request is processed.
+To be eligible to receive transferred GI Bill benefits, your spouse or dependent children must first be enrolled in the Defense Eligibility Enrollment Reporting System (DEERS), and they have to be eligible to receive the benefits at the time your transfer request is processed.

 Meaning, if you put in a transfer request, then divorce your wife before it’s processed, she won’t be able to receive the benefits.